sculptor/sculptor.github.io/documentation/developers-guide.md

 generate.ddl.drop=false
 ~~~

 Individual classes may be omitted from the generated DDL.
 This can be useful to keep parts of the model that are works in progress from the DDL.
-To omit a class from the generated DDL, mark it with a 'skipddl' hint:
+To omit a class from the generated DDL, mark it with a "skipddl" hint:

 ~~~
 Entity Roles {